System Analyser, MyCalc and Expert Mode

 H:JOCKEY

-Finally you should note that in MyCalc you can also separate
+Finally you should note that MyReport also allows you to enter calculations

 Expert Mode